Nature and Purpose

 Tasks and Expectations

-PULSE students are expected to serve 8 hours each week on-site and participate in a monthly supervisory meeting.
-Students will have one four-hour soup morning kitchen meal shift each week as well as four hours in another service area (with the Corner Bakery Shop, the Bakery program, the Food Pantry, low-income housing, or office administration).
+PULSE students have one morning kitchen meal shift each week as well as a second shift in another service area (with the Corner Bakery Shop, the Bakery program, the Food Pantry, low-income housing, or office administration).